helidon-io/helidon/docs/se/guides/health.md

 Your code decides what config key to use for retrieving the configuration.
-Recall earlier, before adding custom health checks, you added a config section for health—​to set `details` to `true`--at `server.features.observe.observers.health`.
+Recall earlier, before adding custom health checks, you added a config section for health to set `details` to `true`--at `server.features.observe.observers.health`.
 Helidon used that configuration to set up the health observer *it* created automatically.
-To be consistent for anyone preparing the configuration file, it’s a good idea for your application code—​as it prepares a custom `HealthObserver`--to look in the same place Helidon does for health config.
+To be consistent for anyone preparing the configuration file, it’s a good idea for your application code as it prepares a custom `HealthObserver`--to look in the same place Helidon does for health config.

 Order is important.
 Here, the code first sets `details` to `true` explicitly and